BradleyCodeU/bradleycodeu.github.io/_apcsp/py/109PyHogwartsHouse.md

 | Low Teamwork | | High Teamwork |
 | Ravenclaw | Low Bravery | Hufflepuff |

-Create a function called submit.
+Create a function called buttonPressed.
 In this function, you must:
 - collect the user input for bravery
 - collect the user input for teamwork
 - verify that both user inputs are numbers 1-10
-- If not correct, display an error message *(do NOT use print() to display the error message)*
+- If not correct, popup an error message *(do NOT use print() to display the error message)*
 - call the hogwartsHouse function
-- display the quiz result *(do NOT use print() to display the result)*
+- popup the quiz result *(do NOT use print() to display the result)*

 -=-=-=-=-=-=-=-=-=-

 GOLD MEDAL CHALLENGE:

 Create your own quiz with four (or more) possible outcomes.
-The result must not be random.
+The result must NOT be random.
 For example:
 - Which My Little Pony are you?
 - Which superhero are you?
 - Which meme/advice animal are you?